tvision-insights/intel_nuc_led/contrib/asus_nuc_wmi/asus_nuc_wmi/README.md

   group attributes input values with the output of a query led group attribute function call and then overlay input values for update led group attribute bytes 0, 7, 27-32, 36-39 before appending these 256 bytes to the method id to call the update led group function.

+### NUC 14 Essential N250/N355

+* BIOS before MNTWLCPX.0022.2025.0428.1348 has bugs in the WMI calls that prevent them from updating the LED with any parameters that are passed in but no errors are ever thrown.
+* BIOS incorrectly uses Light Green instead of Amber LED color, this is not fixable from userland.
+* Due to bugs in the BIOS, the update led group attribute function does not properly internally retrieve all necessary values from the qeury led group attribute function and as a result you must start the update led group attributes input values with the output of a query led group attribute function call and then overlay input values for update led group attribute bytes 0, 7, 27-32, 36-39 before appending these 256 bytes to the method id to call the update led group function.